Whatcom County is named for Chief Whatcom of the Nooksack Native American tribe and the word means “noisy water”.

 S – Skagit County

 Built: 1992 – 1993

 Contractor: Chisholm & Eiford

-Description: The building faces north and is a seven story concrete and glass rectangular structure.
-The building is located in the center of Bellingham and has a three story circular entrance section on the northeast corner with columns supporting a circular header with round glass section on top.
+Description: The building faces north and is a seven story red colored brick, concrete and glass structure.
+The rectangular shaoed building is located in the center of Bellingham.
+The building has a circular entrance section on the northeast corner with columns supporting a circular header with round glass section on top.
 The main building is red colored brick with buff colored brick trim.
 In the interior, the first story has a high hallway running north-south.
 The County Superior Court is located on the third story and has four courtrooms at the center.
 The County District Court is located on the fourth story and has four courtrooms located at the center.
 The building houses the County Superior Court, County Superior Court – Juvenile and the County District Court.
 An addition was added to the building in 1972.
-From 1992 to 1993, the building was enlarged and modified from 1992 to 1993.
+From 1992 to 1993, the building was enlarged and renovated.
 The architect was KMD Architects & Planners and the contractor was Strand Hunt Construction.
-The contractor for Phase I was Impero Construction Company.

 Old Territorial Courthouse – Bellingham

 Location: 1308 East E Street / West Holly Street

 Contractor: James Alexander